bitnami/bitnami-docker-cassandra/README.md

  - `CASSANDRA_BROADCAST_ADDRESS`: The public IP address this node uses to broadcast to other nodes outside the network or across regions in multiple-region EC2 deployments.
 This option is commented out by default (if not provided, Cassandra will use "listen_address").
 No defaults.
  - `CASSANDRA_COMMITLOG_DIR`: Directory where the commit logs will be stored.
 Default: **/bitnami/cassandra/data/commitlog**

+Additionally, any environment variable beginning with the following prefix will be mapped to its corresponding Cassandra key in the proper file:

+- `CASSANDRA_CFG_ENV_`: Will add the corresponding key and the provided value to `cassandra-env.sh`.
+- `CASSANDRA_CFG_RACKDC_`: Will add the corresponding key and the provided value to `cassandra-rackdc.properties`.
+- `CASSANDRA_CFG_COMMITLOG_`: Will add the corresponding key and the provided value to `commitlog_archiving.properties`.

 ## Configuration file

 The image looks for configurations in `/opt/bitnami/cassandra/conf/`.
 You can mount a volume at `/bitnami/cassandra/conf/` and copy/edit the configurations in the `/path/to/cassandra-persistence/conf/`.
 The default configurations will be populated to the `conf/` directory if it's empty.